Subjective and Objective Quality-of-Experience Evaluation Study for Live Video Streaming: TaoLive QoE database

-We carefully selected 42 high-quality live videos encoded in H.264 from the Taobao Live app, encompassing various resolutions and frame rates.
-Each video has a duration of 10 seconds.
-To ensure optimal video performance, we excluded any videos with stall events.
-Specifically, we employed two resolutions (1080p and 720p) and three frame rates (20fps, 25fps, and 30fps), resulting in seven source videos for each combination of resolution and frame rate.
-In total, we collected a comprehensive set of 42 source videos.
+We carefully selected $42$ authentic live videos from the Taobao Live APP, covering various resolutions and frame rates.
+Specifically, the sources videos contains two resolutions (1080p and 720p) and three frame rates (20fps, 25fps, and 30fps).
+Specifically, for each combination of frame rate (20fps, 25fps, 30fps) and resolution (1080p, 720p), the number of corresponding source videos is consistently seven.
+Each video is 10 seconds long.
+To ensure optimal video performance, we excluded any videos with stalling events.